 After digging into some of our own referral stats we found that it was this newsletter from Recomendo, and that they had nearly thirty thousand subscribers!
 The quality of the traffic must have been really high, because we went to sleep and 12 hours later woke up to 624 visitors, 271 signups (43%), and 24 sales (8% of signups or 3% visit to sale).
 We also scanned almost 2 million emails and unsubscribed people from 6,521 of them!

 We had another spike of traffic and sales on Monday evening (in Bali) and we assume that is because our Western friends in San Francisco were waking up and checking their emails from the weekend!
-Overall for the 2 days combined we got 498 signups, 62 sales (12.5% of signups), $378.9 revenue, and 1 new teams customer.
+Overall for the 2 days combined we got 498 signups, 62 sales (12.5% of signups), and $378.9 revenue.
 Plus, we scanned 2.9 million emails and unsubscribed people from 9,835 of them!

 The irony of a newsletter driving traffic and sales to Leave Me Alone is not lost on us, but we are not against newsletters, we only want to help people clear out unwanted ones!
 Not all newsletters are bad, in fact I am subscribed to several which I enjoy receiving and reading, but I need a good clear out fairly often because the ones I’ve lost interest in just pile up.

 Two days later, during another late night for us we saw another spike in traffic.
 It wasn’t coming from the newsletter this time, we had been featured in Lifehacker!!!

 We weren’t sure if we should go to sleep just in case anything went wrong, and it turns out we were right to have concerns!
 Lifehacker had given us the “hug of death”.
 We awoke to find our server had fallen over and people couldn’t access the website.